top of page

 Notes:

 This dance requires a well-educated walk-through, since it includes so many unusual features: circling right, leaving the minor set, even circling half-way and promenading with a loop to the left.
-For an able crowd, however, this dance provides beautiful flow and long phrases; dancers never stop moving.
+For a capable crowd, however, this dance provides beautiful flow and long phrases; dancers never stop moving.

 Written for my mother, Anne Gilroy, for her 60th birthday.